Gburdel/UVlightsensor/README.md

 }
 ```

 Make a new sketch in the Arduino IDE, clear it out, click on the square icon on the code block above to copy the code, and paste it into the IDE editor.
-Source code files and a zip are also included.
+Source code files and a zip are also included for those that want to use that alternative.

-## Parts Needed

-Here is a copy of everything I needed from my Amazon shopping cart to make the standalone sensor module in a case with a battery: https://www.amazon.com/hz/wishlist/ls/1359G3EURTYWQ?ref_=wl_share